COSC310Group14/ChatBot/README.md

 Source: https://wordnet.princeton.edu/

 ## Graphical User Interface
 The GUI is created from the python GUI toolkit called Tkinter.
 The interface is divided into 3 simple areas.
 First it the text widget, this is where the conversation is displayed.
 It is vertically scrollable allowing the user to see the conversation history.
 The second part is the message entry box.
 This is where the user enters their messages.
 Finally we have an enter button for the user to click to submit their message.
 The user can also simply press the enter key instead.
 The color pallete was designed to have a calming effext.
+The GUI makes calls to the main.py program to generated responses.

 Source: https://docs.python.org/3/library/tkinter.html